Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

 ### Debian-7/testing/unstable, Ubuntu 12.10 and later installation

-Psychtoolbox-3 for octave is part of current Debian unstable / testing / experimental, as well as the official Debian-7.0 and Ubuntu 12.10 distributions.
+Psychtoolbox-3 for octave is part of current Debian unstable / testing / experimental, as well as all the official Debian-7.0 and later, and Ubuntu 12.10 and later distributions.
 Everything said in the "Neuro Debian" section applies, except you don't need to add the Neuro Debian ppa to your software sources.
 Simply use your favorite package manager to install the psychtoolbox-3 package and you're done.
-E.g., in a terminal window on Ubuntu 12.10:
+E.g., in a terminal window on Ubuntu 22.04:

     sudo apt-get install psychtoolbox-3